ginnox1/iCADdocs_online/index.md

-This online resource will discuss all the key aspects about installaiton, use and application of the software product.
+This online resource provides guidance on all the key aspects about installaiton, use and application of the software product.This resource is maintained and kept upto date by us.
+(See [contact](#contacts)  info below)

 > :warning: Only professional practicing enginners are advised to use the software product, with due deligience.
 While the software is validated in collaboration with responsible key sector actors, professional due deligience is also expected.